kylegoetz/dash-baby-feeding-api/README.md

 POST actions from the related Dash Capture app.
 It can also be queried by a UI to present information.

+To build the Docker image,

+`docker build -t some/thing .`

+To deploy via Docker image,

+`docker run some/thing`

+If you want to persist the database outside of the container,

+`docker run -v path/to/resources:/app/resources --restart always some/thing`

 Right now the only HTTP actions are to

 ## POST /clicks/:dashMacAddress